Santi-13/obisidian-notes-vault/Linear Quadratic Regulator.md

 And then we square the states to only work with positive values, this also has the secondary effect of making it a quadratic function, which always has a definite minimum.

 ![[Pasted image 20241002121938.png]]

+Matrices $Q$ and $R$ are both square with the same number of columns and rows as states in the system, and must be positive definite so that when multiplied by the state vectors:
+$$x^TQx>0$$
+It usually is a diagonal matrix that allows us to target certain states:
+$$$$